On this page:

 What is a valuation?

-Rating valuations, also known as statutory valuations, reflect the fair market value at the 1st of January each year.
+Rating valuations, also known as statutory valuations, reflect the fair market value of a property on the 1st of January each year.

 Valuations are determined as part of the annual general valuation process by the Valuer-General.
-Prior to the 2023 general valuation, the Valuer-General or individual municipal councils were responsible for determining the valuations.
+Since the 2023 general valuation, Valuer-General Victoria is responsible for determining valuations for all 79 councils in the state.

-Valuations are used by council to apportion rates.
-They are also used by the State Revenue Office for land tax and to set the fires services property levy.
+Valuations are used by council to fairly distribute council rates to ratepayers.
+They are also used by the State Revenue Office as the basis for collection of the fire services property levy and land tax.

 How valuations are made